department-of-veterans-affairs/va.gov-team/products/health-care/checkin/sprints/sprint-goals.md

     - ❗ 🟦🟩 [[BE][FE] Evaluate the sample consult and determine if we will have access to all of the information ](https://github.com/department-of-veterans-affairs/va.gov-team/issues/92475)
         - Added on 9/9; request by Stephen during the SOS
     - ✔️ 🟥 Conduct some KT for scope and expectations by 12/31 deadline (Ben)
-    - 🟦🟩 Conduct some KT and ticket creation party (Lee)
+    - ✔️ 🟦🟩 Conduct some KT and ticket creation party (Lee)
-    - ❗ **Check (with Stephen) if we're unblocked to push up new PRs (due to ongoing discussion about EPS information in vets-website repo)**
+    - ✔️ ❗ **Check (with Stephen) if we're unblocked to push up new PRs (due to ongoing discussion about EPS information in vets-website repo)**
+        - Still blocked as of 9/10 SOS
     - ⛔ WAITING ON SCOPE DECISIONS:
+        - Still waiting as of 9/10 SOS
       - ✔️ **First appointment with provider selected** ~or all appointments scheduled within referral expiration?~
       - What VA or external system will be used to know when a referral has been VA authorized?
 (E.g., EPS, mobile-hsrm-service in MAP, Consult Status: Authorized consult factor in CTB from vista-api-x, etc.)
       - ✔️ Still using VA Notify for notification?